truenas/documentation/content/SCALE/Credentials/DirectoryServices/Kerberos.md

 By default, TrueNAS creates a Kerberos realm for the local system.
 A [keytab ("key table")](https://web.mit.edu/kerberos/krb5-devel/doc/basic/keytab_def.html) is a file that stores encryption keys and is used for various authentication scenarios.

-TrueNAS SCALE allows users to configuring general Kerberos settings, as well as realms and keytabs.
+TrueNAS SCALE allows users to configure general Kerberos settings, as well as realms and keytabs.

 ## Kerberos Settings